minecraftforum/rules-archive/rules/servers/rules.markdown

 ## Do Not

-__Please Note:__ Ignoring an informal infraction and continuing to break the same rule will result in a 2 point infraction.
-Ignoring a 1 point infraction and continuing to break the same rule will result in a 3 point infraction.
-Anything beyond this may lead to prolonged suspensions or a permanent ban.
-This applies to all forums within this section.

 * __Sell Items And Services__

   This goes for virtual items and services as well as real-world items and services.
 The only exception to this rule is hosts selling Minecraft server hosting.